Mastectomy Services: The Hidden Gem Among DMEPOS

 Women who experience breast cancer are living longer, are not always undergoing breast reconstruction surgery, or are in need of a revision surgery.
 There is a large patient population in need of breast prosthetics and other post-mastectomy supplies.
 With sinking mortality and more survivors, there is more demand.

 However, prosthetics and post-mastectomy supplies aren’t always talked about with their doctor or breast surgeon.
 Many women are still unaware of their eligibility for prosthetics.
 After women receive their diagnosis, they likely turn to Google and the internet to research all of their options, creating savvier consumers of post-mastectomy products and more opportunity for suppliers to get into the business.
-As demand for these products has increased, manufacturers like American Breast Care have created more fashionable and modern bras and garments.
+As demand for these products has increased, manufacturers have created more fashionable and modern bras and garments.

 But What About Profitability?